Absolucy/nanorand-rs/README.md

 ### Amendment

-I, @Absolucy, fully give permission for any of my code (including the entirety of this project, nanorand-rs), anywhere, no matter the license, to be used to train machine learning models intended to be used for general-purpose programming.
+I, @Absolucy, fully give permission for any of my code (including the entirety of this project, nanorand-rs), anywhere, no matter the license, to be used to train machine learning models intended to be used for general-purpose programming or code analysis.